Welcome to today's edition of the Rush 24-7 podcast.

 You guys are going to make it look like the American.

-Can anybody remember for me the 2004 presidential debates, and how about the 2000 presidential debates?
+Can anybody remember for me the 2004 presidential debates?

-In both cases, Al Gore in 2000 And John Kerry in 2004 made it abundantly clear they they were not part of the liberal gun control movement that John Kerry out there can I get me a hunting license here?
+In both cases, Al Gore in 2000 and John Kerry in 2004 made it abundantly clear they were not part of the liberal gun control movement.

-Uh remember how stunned everybody was.
+Remember how stunned everybody was?

-My point in bringing this up is there's not this national mad-dash control on the part of the American people.
+My point in bringing this up is there's not this national mad dash control on the part of the American people.

 But the deeper point to me here is as with FEMA during Katrina, the liberals are out there blaming the institutions of America for these tragedies.